marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/dreal.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: DREAL, complex numbers, real part

 .. _dreal:

-.. index:: DREAL

-.. index:: complex numbers, real part

 DREAL --- Double real part function
 ***********************************